 Slow leaks in a compressed air system

 The other day I noticed the air pressure in my tire was low and slowly getting lower.
 I filled the tire with air and kept on driving.
-After a week I drove to a few stores and was noticing my car was driving strange.
+After a week, I drove to a few stores and noticed my car was driving strangely.
 When I stopped and got out of the car and looked, I noticed I had an almost flat tire.
 So, I put in more air and checked my tire, I found a nail in the tire.
-We fixed the tire and I have not had any more issues with air leaking out of it.
+We fixed the tire, and I have no more issues with air leaking.

-Just like a tire pressure, your compressed air systems could also have slow leaks and this can cause you issues and problems.
-Over time a small leak could turn into a big problem or it could just be costing you money.
-Did you know that a well-designed 100 PSIG compressed air system exhibits no more than 70 PSI of pressure loss between the compressor discharge and the point of use.
-If your system exceeds this then you have a problem, you are using more energy than you need to and you may be performing poorly.
-We encourage you to take time now to make sure your compressed air system is optimizing air flow the best it can without leaks or issues.
+Just like tire pressure, your compressed air systems could also have slow leaks, and this can cause you issues and problems.
+Over time a small leak could turn into a big problem, or it could just be costing you money.
+Did you know that a well-designed 100 PSIG compressed air system exhibits no more than 70 PSI pressure loss between the compressor discharge and the point of use?
+If your system exceeds this, then you have a problem, you are using more energy than you need to, and you may be performing poorly.
+We encourage you to ensure your compressed air system is optimizing air flow the best it can without leaks or issues.

 Things to look at are:

 Is the compressed air piping and distribution system optimized?